munificent/craftinginterpreters/book/a-map-of-the-territory.md

   That's the next section.

 Everything up to this point is considered the **front end** of the implementation.
-You might guess everything after this is the **back end** now, but no. Back in the days of yore when "front end" and "back end" were coined, compilers were much simpler.
-As they stuffed more phases in the pipeline, a gap appeared between the two halves.
-Rather than discard the old terms, William Wulf and company lumped into the charming but spatially paradoxical name **"middle end"**.
+You might guess everything after this is the **back end**, but no. Back in the days of yore when "front end" and "back end" were coined, compilers were much simpler.
+Later researchers invented new phases to stuff between the two halves.
+Rather than discard the old terms, William Wulf and company lumped them into the charming but spatially paradoxical name **"middle end"**.

 ### Intermediate representations

-You can think of the compiler as a pipeline where each stage's job is to transform the code into a structure that makes the next stage simpler to implement.
+You can think of the compiler as a pipeline where each stage's job is to organize the code in a way that makes the next stage simpler to implement.
 The front end of the pipeline is specific to the source language the user is programming in.
 The back end is concerned with the final architecture that the code will run on.

 In the middle, the code may be stored in some <span name="ir">**intermediate representation**</span> (or **"IR"**) that isn't tightly tied to either the